News, notes on Vanderbilt athletics for March 27-31

 Drew is twice a member of the Valparaiso University Hall of Fame, as he was inducted as an individual in 2003 and as part of the 1997-1998 Sweet Sixteen team in 2009.
 He also has been honored as one of the 150 most influential people in Valparaiso University’s 150 years.

-Drew graduated from Valparaiso in 1998 with a bachelor's degree in sports management and a minor in business.
-He and his wife Tara have one son, Bryson, age two.
+Drew graduated from Valparaiso in 1998 with a bachelor’s degree in sports management and a minor in business.
+He and his wife Tara have one son, Bryson, age three.